LIVE 4 LIFE

 EMPOWERING RURAL COMMUNITIES TO IMPROVE YOUTH MENTAL HEALTH

-Cobram Secondary College is one of seven Moira Shire Schools who partnered with Uniting; Moira Shire Council, SalvoCare and Berry St to bring the Award winning Live4Life initiative to the Moira community.
+Cobram Secondary College is one of eight Moira Shire Schools who partnered with Uniting; Moira Shire Council, SalvoCare and Berry St to bring the Award winning Live4Life initiative to the Moira community.

 Live4Life is about empowering rural Victorian communities to support, improve and invest in young people’s mental health and wellbeing, it is a whole of community approach to youth mental health and youth suicide prevention.
 The Live4Life model is currently being delivered in six rural Local Government areas: Baw Baw; Benalla; Glenelg; Macedon Ranges; Southern Grampians and here in Moira!